-Advisor: Dr. Douglas J. Young
+Adviser: Dr. Douglas J. Young

 Pi Sigma Alpha - Honors students for scholastic achievement in political science.

-Advisor: Dr. Jonathan L. Williamson
+Adviser: Dr. Jonathan L. Williamson

 Psi Chi - Encourages, stimulates, and maintains excellence in the scholarship of psychology.
 Psychology majors or minors can become members after completing eight semester hours of psychology and achieving top 35% rank in their class.